vedk2/Delta-Hedging-Strategy/README.md

 4. Run the Jupyter Notebook `DeltaHedging (1).ipynb` to execute the strategy.

 ## Results
-The backtesting results demonstrate that the dynamic hedging strategy significantly reduces portfolio risk compared to an unhedged position.
-Various metrics such as Sharpe ratio, maximum drawdown, and volatility are used to assess performance.
+This project is currently in the development and testing phase, but shows that portfolio value is increasing over time.
+The results presented here are for educational purposes only and should not be used as the basis for real-world trading.
+Overall, The backtesting results show promise in reducing portfolio risk compared to an unhedged position, but the strategy is still being refined and has not been validated for live trading environments.

 ## Future Enhancements
 - **Advanced Machine Learning Models:** Incorporate reinforcement learning for more sophisticated hedging strategies.